Industrial infrastructure

 What is ULTRAMEGA S1?

 ULTRAMEGA S1 is the execution substrate for industrial systems that demand continuous operation.
-It orchestrates independently developed modules (any language, any runtime) inside a type-safe, message-driven architecture with a full REST API, real-time event streaming, and managed process hosting.
+It orchestrates independently developed modules (any language, any runtime) inside a type-safe, message-driven architecture with a full REST API, synchronous command dispatch, real-time event streaming, and managed process hosting.

-Real-time control loops, high-rate test pipelines, cross-platform integrations: ULTRAMEGA S1 composes dependable systems instead of rebuilding infrastructure.
+Real-time control loops, high-rate test workflows, cross-platform integrations: ULTRAMEGA S1 composes dependable systems instead of rebuilding infrastructure.
 Multi-step workflows with saga orchestration, multi-instance federation, scheduled execution, and persistent journaling are built into the substrate.
-A built-in MCP endpoint exposes 57 system tools to AI agents.
-Ship it as three NuGet packages.
-No configuration files, no installers.
+A built-in MCP endpoint exposes Gateway and module tools to AI agents.
+Ship core integration through NuGet packages, with SDK, CLI, MCP server, templates, and RID-specific runtime packages available separately.

 Core capabilities